rishavjain08/mifos-gazelle/docs/POSTMAN_SETUP.md

 IP_OF_YOUR_VM/IP_OF_YOUR_INGRESS vnextadmin.local elasticsearch.local kibana.local mongoexpress.local kafkaconsole.local fspiop.local bluebank.local greenbank.local mifos.local
 ```

-`PaymentHub Hosts`
+`Payment Hub EE Hosts`
 ```bash
 IP_OF_YOUR_VM/IP_OF_YOUR_INGRESS ops.local ops-bk.local bulk-connector.local messagegateway.local minio.local ams-mifos.local bill-pay.local channel.local channel-gsma.local crm.local mockpayment.local mojaloop.local identity-mapper.local analytics.local vouchers.local zeebeops.local notifications.local
 ```

-`Fineract Hosts`
+`MifosX Hosts`
 ```bash
 IP_OF_YOUR_VM/IP_OF_YOUR_INGRESS mifos.local
 ```

-NOTE: If you want detailed steps on how to configure your hosts, you may go through the `USING THE DEPLOYED APPS` section of the [README](./README.md).
+NOTE: If you want detailed steps on how to configure your hosts, you may go through the `ACCESSING DEPLOYED APPLICATIONS` section of the [MIFOS-GAZELLE-README](MIFOS-GAZELLE-README.md).

 ## Step 2: Downloading Postman
 You can download postman from [this](https://www.postman.com/downloads) link.